| Rev. Fr.

 honor Him alone in all things, that you may have that peace: peace

 with God, peace with yourself and peace with all men.
+Learn also from

 the angels, who rejoiced in the graces which man would receive from